Advantages and Disadvantages of the Nikon 50mm f/1.8 D “nifty fifty” lens.

 long exposure photography.

-The 50mm 1,8D lens really shines in long exposure photography, I find this lens do a much better job than all the other Nikon 50mm prime lenses, I find this lens to be very sharp @ f/5.6, also the starburst is more pleasing than on the G lenses.
+The 50mm 1,8D lens really shines in long exposure photography, I find this lens does a much better job than all the other Nikon 50mm prime lenses, I find this lens to be very sharp @ f/5.6, also the starburst is more pleasing than on the G lenses.

 It’s a result of the small aperture if you want to capture starbursts in your photos you need to stop down the aperture.